aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 .\04-configure-intune.ps1 -SkipAADCheck
 ```

+This script:

+1. **Verifies Azure AD automatic MDM enrollment** is configured (required for automatic Intune enrollment)
+2. **Checks network connection domain join type** is set to "AzureADJoin" (Intune requires Azure AD-joined devices)
+3. **Validates Dev Center provisioning settings** allow custom network configurations
+4. **Provides guidance** on Intune policy configuration and testing
+5. **Reports validation results** with clear next steps if configuration is incorrect

 **Prerequisites:**

 - Azure AD Premium P1/P2 licenses
 - Microsoft Intune licenses for users
 - Global Administrator or Intune Administrator role

-**What this does:**
-1. Verifies Azure AD automatic MDM enrollment is configured
-2. Checks that network connection uses Azure AD Join (required for Intune)
-3. Validates Dev Center provisioning settings
-4. Provides guidance on Intune policy configuration

 **Important Notes:**

 - ✅ **No image changes required** - Intune enrollment happens during Dev Box provisioning, not in the image
-- ✅ **Can be added later** - You can enable Intune months after initial deployment
+- ✅ **Can be added later** - You can enable Intune months after initial deployment without rebuilding images
-- ✅ **Infrastructure-level** - Controlled by network connection settings and Azure AD config
+- ✅ **Infrastructure-level** - Controlled by network connection settings (Step 1) and Azure AD config, not Packer
+- ⚠️ **Network attachment must be complete** - Run Step 3 first to attach the network connection to your Dev Center
 - ⚠️ **Requires licenses** - Users must have Azure AD Premium and Intune licenses

 **You can skip this if:**